Common Minke Whale

 Distribution

-Common minke whales have extensive seasonal migrations, moving from wintering areas in the tropics or sub-tropics to higher latitude feeding areas in the summer.
-Major summering areas include the North, Norwegian and Barents Seas, the coastal waters of Iceland, east and west Greenland, Newfoundland and Labrador, and the northeastern coast of the USA.
+Common minke whales undertake extensive seasonal migrations, moving from wintering areas in tropical or subtropical regions to higher latitude feeding areas in summer.
+Major summering areas include the North, Norwegian, and Barents Seas; the coastal waters of Iceland, east and west Greenland; Newfoundland and Labrador; and the northeastern coast of the USA.

 Relation to Humans

-In 2023, whaling activities conducted by Norway and Greenland took a total of 689 minke whales.
+In 2023, whaling activities in Norway and Greenland resulted in a total catch of 689 minke whales.

 Conservation and Management

-There are international management regimes for the conservation and use of minke whales from the International Whaling Commission and NAMMCO.
-All stocks are currently considered to be in a healthy state and not threatened by present levels of use for human purposes.
+Minke whales are managed under international regimes for conservation and sustainable use by the International Whaling Commission and NAMMCO.
+All stocks are currently considered healthy and not threatened by current levels of human use.

-The common minke whale is listed as being of ‘Least Concern’ on both the European regional and global IUCN Red List (2023 and 2018, respectively).
-Norwegian and Iceland national red lists also list as a ‘Least Concern’ species.
+The common minke whale is classified as ‘Least Concern’ on both the European regional and global IUCN Red List (2023 and 2018, respectively).
+It is also listed as a ‘Least Concern’ species on the national red lists of Norway (2021) and Iceland (2018).

 Faroese: Sildreki